vjedulla/vjedulla.github.io/_posts/2022-07-12-case-study.md

 $$(f \ast g)(x) = \int_{-\infty}^{\infty} f(\tau)g(x-\tau) d\tau$$

 This looks strange, however, combining the idea of moving multiplication and this "simple" equation, we can guess what happens.
-$$\tau$$ here is a new dummy variable for x.
+$$\tau$$ here is a dummy variable for x.
 Think of it as a offset (lingering back to the moving multiplication idea, something has to be moving).

+### Implementation
+Implementing your own function to compute convolution is not usually recommended, however, for educational purposes the code in python looks like this: